-The Whatcom Council of Governments is an intergovernmental organization that coordinates projects primarily relating to transportation issues to mutually benefit the member entities.
-Established in 1966 as a multi-jurisdictional body, the Council represents local governments in Whatcom County, which serve an estimated 207,600 citizens.
-The Council has a staff of 10 employees.
-In fiscal year 2014 and 2015, the Council operated on budgets of approximately \$2.1 million and \$1.5 million, respectively.
+The Whatcom Council of Governments is an inter-governmental organization that coordinates projects primarily relating to transportation issues to mutually benefit the member entities.
+Established in 1966 as a multi-jurisdictional body, the Council represents local governments in Whatcom County, which serve an estimated 225,300 citizens.
+The Council has a staff of nine employees.
+In fiscal years 2018 and 2019, the Council operated on budget of approximately \$1.7 million and \$2.0 million, respectively.
 The majority of the Council's funding comes from federal, state and local grants along with local dues.

-The governing officials of the Council consist of a Council Board and an Executive Committee.
-The Council Board is a 20-member board comprised of elected representatives of local general purpose and special district governments throughout Whatcom County.
+The Gouncil Board is a 15-member board comprised of elected representatives of local general purpose and special district governments throughout Whatcom County.
 The Executive Committee carries out the responsibilities of day-to-day Council activities.
-Mayors, Executives, Commissioners, and Council Members of participating local governments serve as Board Members.
-As of December 31, 2015, the full Council included representatives from the following local governments: City of Bellingham, City of Blaine, City of Everson, City of Ferndale, City of Lynden, City of Nooksack, City of Sumas, Whatcom County, Lummi Nation, Port of Bellingham, Birch Bay Water and Sewer District and Lake Whatcom Water and Sewer District.
+Mayors, Executives, Commissioners and Council Members of participating local governments serve as Board Members.
+As of December 31, 2018 and December 31, 2019, the Council Board included representatives from the following local governments: City of Bellingham, City of Blaine, City of Everson, City of Ferndale, City of Lynden, City of Nooksack, City of Sumas, Whatcom County, Lummi Nation, Port of Bellingham, and Lake Whatcom Water and Sewer District.